-The widespread assumption about video interviews is that they are simply in-person interviews conducted at a distance — easier, in some ways, because you are in your own environment and can have notes nearby.
+The widespread assumption about video interviews is that they are simply in-person interviews conducted remotely, sometimes even easier because you can use notes and stay in a familiar environment.

-Video interviews are harder than in-person interviews in three specific ways that candidates rarely account for in preparation.
+Video interviews are harder than in-person interviews in three key ways that candidates often miss.

 The Setup: What the Camera Needs to Work for You